Skip To Main Content

 Walking into the Westlake High School stadium on a beautiful Saturday evening, the rising sounds of trumpets, sousaphones, and drums previewed the excitement visitors would soon see in action at the annual Fulton County Schools Marching Band Exhibition.
 While in other parts of the country fall brings crisp air along with the sounds of marching bands, in Georgia it was more of the typical late-summer, warm day we see to begin the season of Friday night lights.

-Banneker Band Receives $10,000 Check
+Banneker High School Band Wins $10,000 Prize

 At the end of every rehearsal and performance, Banneker High School Band Director Emanuel Johnson leads his students in the Trojan Creed.
 “One of our lines in the band creed is ‘discipline is the nucleus of all things successful,’” Johnson said.
 “Whether you are part of a marching band, a family, or an organization, you have to have discipline in order to move forward.’”